oinam/notes/README.md

-# oinam.fyi
+# OINAM.fyi

-A Public Wiki from the Oinam Family.
+> Collections of thoughts, ideas, titbits, references, and every piece of things that looks-useful-but-might-not be from the Oinam Family.